Ernest Hilaire: Education

 In the 1990s Hilaire obtained a Bachelor of Science degree at the Cave Hill campus of the University of the West Indies.
 Hilaire made the decision to move from a strictly Sociology major to a double major in Political Science and Sociology.
 Hilaire served one year as a Foreign Service Cadet and went on to achieve his Master of Philosophy Degree in 1995 with a distinction in International Relations from Darwin College, Cambridge University, England.
 Hilaire also obtained a PhD from London School of Economics in 2006 with a thesis titled International relations and the shaping of state-societal relations - A postcolonial study.

 Post career

 Hilaire served as the Permanent Secretary in the Ministry of Youth and Sports in 1999.
 Hilaire became the Chief Executive Officer of The West Indies Cricket Board (WICB) on 1 October 2009.
 He would later leave the post to obtain a diplomatic posting in London in September 2012.

+Hilaire was appointed Deputy Prime Minister on 7 January 2022.